iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 char = 0-9 a-z
 ```

-It starts with the string "did:iota:", followed by an optional network name (0-6 char) and a colon, then the tag.
+It starts with the string "did:iota:", followed by an optional network name (0 to 6 lowercase alpha characters) and a colon, then the tag.
 The tag starts with "0x" followed by a hex-encoded `Alias ID` with lower case a-f.

 ### IOTA-Network